gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

     - lines may be associated with arrows to indicate process direction and sequence
   - UML is one of the Object-Oriented solutions for software modeling and design
   - "4+1" view is another way to show different views wit different concerns for dif aspects (F + NF reqs)

+## Day 7 Jan 19, 2018

+### UML for SOftware Architecture
+- Logical View, Process View, Development View, Physical View and most important is the Scenario View is the 4+1 model
+- system within environment has interactions, actors, initiators for events
+- **event** - initializes set of interactions
+- **business event** - is independent from the system.
+It is from the environment to the system. has an initiator
+  - happening that the system has to deal with outside of the system is followed by interaction between environment and system
+- **scenario** - sereies of interactions between system and environment triggered by business event
+- for every business event, there are view points, each view point is associated with a scenario

+Scenario View

+- BE<sub>2</sub>
+  - VP1
+    - Scenario
+  - VP2
+    - Scenario
+    - ```Scenario has system response and actor and system - should end with system```

+...

+- BE<sub>n</sub>